TUM-DSE/research-work-info/checklist.md

 ### Intermediate presentation

 Halfway towards the end of my thesis:
+* [ ] I write a MSc thesis, and my intermediate results should be discussed or my plan started to deviate from the initially presented one.
     * [ ] Scheduled an intermediate presentation with my advisors.
 Date: yyyy-mm-dd hh:mm
     * [ ] Prepared the intermediate talk covering the problem statement, related work, and a "strawman" design (see [Talk instructions](talk/README.md))
     * [ ] Gave the intermediate talk to my advisors and supervisor
         * The talk should be around 10 mins.

 ### Final presentation